Mini Project

 • Title and all authors

-• Implementation: Explain important design and implementation choices of the API server and the client program
+• Implementation: explain important design and implementation choices of the API server, and its deployment

-• Results: Evaluation of the API server’s functionality and your reflections
+• Results: evaluation of the API server's functionality

 Submission